A Free and Libre Operating System

-It is using the Plasma desktop environment and ships with many applications installed for everday use.
+It uses the Plasma desktop environment and ships with many applications for everyday use.

 There are two versions of Netrunner:

 The Standard Release is based on Debian package management (Kubuntu)

 while the Rolling Release is based on Arch package management (Manjaro).